Kalyzee/knotes/README.md

 ![](http://www.kalyzee.com/wp-content/uploads/2015/09/edx-knotes-preview.png)

-Your KNote is fully loaded you can change your video by cliking on edit button on the top right of the previous picture.
+Your Knote is fully loaded you can change your video by cliking on edit button on the top right of the previous picture.

 ![](http://www.kalyzee.com/wp-content/uploads/2015/09/edx-knotes-select-video-url.png)